youngflee/youngflee.github.io/_posts/2016-10-01-power-of-story.md

 <p style="text-align: center; font-weight: 500">•</p>

-_Many thanks to Brand New, James Algar, Walt Disney Pictures, René Magritte, and countless other artists for providing stories that have been central to my life._
+_Many thanks to Brand New, James Algar, Walt Disney Pictures, René Magritte, and countless other artists for providing beautiful, emotional, senseless stories to last a lifetime._

 _Rest in Peace_
 _Satoshi Kon_